Languages of Singapore

-A multitude of languages are used in Singapore.
-It consists of several varieties of languages under the families of the Austronesian languages, Dravidian languages, Indo-European languages and Sino-Tibetan languages.
-According to the Constitution of Singapore, the national language of Singapore is Malay, which plays a symbolic role, as Malays are constitutionally recognised as the indigenous peoples of Singapore, and it is the government's duty to protect their language and heritage.
-The constitution also states that the four commonly used languages of Singapore are English, Chinese, Malay and Tamil, with the lingua franca between Singaporeans of different races being English, the de facto main language.
-Singaporeans often speak Singlish among themselves.
-Singlish is an informal, colloquial form of English that is used in Singapore.
-Linguists define it as Singapore Colloquial English.
+The official languages of Singapore are English, Mandarin Chinese, Malay and Tamil, with the lingua franca between Singaporeans being English, the de facto main language in daily, governmental, legal, trade and commercial affairs.
+Among themselves, Singaporeans often speak Singlish, an English creole arising from centuries of contact between Singapore's multi-ethnic and multilingual society and its legacy of being a British colony.
+Linguists formally define it as Singapore Colloquial English.
+A multitude of other languages are also used in Singapore.
+They consist of several varieties of languages under the families of the Austronesian, Dravidian, Indo-European and Sino-Tibetan languages.
+The Constitution of Singapore states that the national language of Singapore is Malay.
+This plays a symbolic role, as Malays are constitutionally recognised as the indigenous peoples of Singapore, and it is the government's duty to protect their language and heritage.
+This is also largely due to Singapore's geographical location in the Malay Archipelago.

-The three languages other than English were chosen to correspond with the major ethnic groups present in Singapore at the time: Mandarin had gained status since the introduction of Chinese-medium schools; Malay was deemed the "most obvious choice" for the Malay community; and Tamil for the largest Indian ethnic group in Singapore, in addition to being "the language with the longest history of education in Malaysia and Singapore".
+The three languages other than English were chosen to correspond with the major ethnic groups present in Singapore at the time: Mandarin Chinese had gained pre-eminent status (over the Southern Chinese dialects of the overseas Chinese) since the introduction of Chinese-medium schools; Malay was deemed the "most obvious choice" for the Malay community; and Tamil for the largest Indian ethnic group in Singapore, in addition to being "the language with the longest history of education in Malaysia and Singapore".
 In 2009, more than 20 languages were identified as being spoken in Singapore, reflecting a rich linguistic diversity in the city.
 Singapore's historical roots as a trading settlement gave rise to an influx of foreign traders, and their languages were slowly embedded in Singapore's modern day linguistic repertoire.

 In the early years, the lingua franca of the island was Bazaar Malay (Melayu Pasar), a creole of Malay and Chinese, the language of trade in the Malay Archipelago.
 While it continues to be used among many on the island, especially Singaporean Malays, Malay has now been displaced by English.
 English became the lingua franca due to British rule of Singapore, and was made the main language upon Singaporean independence.
-Thus, English is the medium of instruction in schools, and is also the main language used in formal settings such as in government departments and the courts.
-According to Singaporean President Halimah Yacob said during her 2018 speech, "Through the education system, we adopted a common working language in English."
+Thus, English is the official medium of instruction in schools, and is also the main language used in formal settings such as in government departments and the courts.
+According to Singaporean President Halimah Yacob during her 2018 speech, "Through the education system, we adopted a common working language in English."
+English was chosen as the medium of instruction in education due to Singapore's heavy reliance on international trade, international commerce, international finance, foreign direct investment, along with the onshoring of multinational corporations and associated innovation economics, for its economic input and output, procuring and providing goods and services from and to the global marketplace.